 The basic strategy to play this game for wins means to follow the three main things.
 You need to avoid folding small pairs as it is one of the most common mistakes beginners make.
 In the case of Caribbean Stud Pokers, players more often than not will find themselves getting pairs often.
 In the long run, these small pairs tend to be extremely valuable which means folding them can end up costing you money.

-Also avoid playing weak hands as with a weak and unplayable hands players must at all costs fold as otherwise, you will lose money in the long run.
+Also, avoid playing weak hands as with weak and unplayable hands players must at all costs fold otherwise, you will lose money in the long run.
 You must fold if you have a hand weaker than the Ace and King combination.

 Rules of the game

 Caribbean Stud Poker is played with one standard 52-card deck (Jokers are excluded) as said above.
 Only one game is played with one deck of cards, and cards are shuffled after each game round.